-Regarding the former point of RANS solutions containing singular features, these features can be isolated with a proper mesh adaptation technique: most flowfields will still possess large smooth regions where high-order will be advantageous.
+Regarding the former point of RANS solutions containing singular features, these features can be resolved via small elements using a mesh adaptation technique: most flowfields will still possess large smooth regions where high-order will be advantageous.
 In particular, output-based methods2-5 offer a systematic approach for identifying regions of the domain that require more resolution for the prediction of scalar outputs of interest.
 These methods also return error estimates that can improve robustness of solution verification and uncertainty quantification studies.
 It is for these reasons that we consider output-based methods in the present study.